 Oregon estimated tax payment requirements aren't the same as federal estimated tax payment requirements.
 You must make estimated tax payments if you expect to owe tax of \$500 or more.
 This includes Oregon's minimum tax.
-See ORS 314.505, 314.515, 314.525, and supporting administrative rules.
+See ORS 314.505 to 314.518 and supporting administrative rules.

 If you don't make estimated payments as required, you may be subject to interest on underpayment of estimated tax (UND).
 If you have an underpayment of estimated tax, refer to Form OR-37.
+See ORS 314.525 and supporting administrative rules.